MHSoquiat/DevOps-Project/docs/03-gitlab-ci.md

 ## Setting Up GitLab

 ### 1. Create Repository
-1. Go to GitLab
+1. Go to GitLab.com and sign in
-2. Create New Project
+2. Click "New project" > "Create blank project"
+3. Fill in:
+   - Project name
+   - Set visibility to Public or Private
+   - Initialize with README (optional)
-3. Push your code:
+4. Push your code:
 ```bash
 git init
 git add .